 * Rouble down vs dollar, euro as U.S. sanctions weigh

-* Finmin puts FX buying on hold to ease pressure on rouble
+* Finmin put FX buying on hold on Monday, c.bank data shows

-* Future Russian response to U.S. sanctions in focus (Adds Siluanov comments, updates prices)
+* Future Russian response to U.S. sanctions in focus (Adds detail, quotes)

-MOSCOW, April 11 (Reuters) - The rouble fell on Wednesday to its lowest levels since 2016 as tensions with the United States over new punitive sanctions and the conflict in Syria eclipsed any benefit from higher oil prices.
+MOSCOW, April 11 (Reuters) - The rouble dipped lower on Wednesday, hitting its lowest levels since 2016, as fears of increased geopolitical tensions with the West and new U.S. sanctions against Moscow eclipsed higher oil prices.

-The Russian market has been in a sharp sell-off since the United States imposed new sanctions against Moscow on April 6, targeting some of Russia's biggest companies and most prominent businessmen.
+The Russian market remains in a sell-off mode that began on Friday after the United States imposed new sanctions against Russian companies and prominent businessmen.

-Shortly after Trump's statement, the rouble hit 65.06 versus the U.S. dollar on the Moscow Exchange, its weakest level since late November 2016, and losing more than 11 percent of its value since the sanctions were imposed.
+The rouble hit 64.77 versus the U.S. dollar on the Moscow Exchange, its weakest level since Dec.
+1, 2016, and losing 11 percent of its value since before sanctions were imposed.

-While fundamental factors, such as the state of the Russian economy and macroeconomic policies remained unchanged, risk aversion towards Russian assets has soared in recent days.
+While fundamental factors, such as the state of the Russian economy and macroeconomic policies remained unchanged, risk aversion towards Russian assets has soared in the past few days.

 The market is now closely watching for an indication of how Moscow will respond to the latest U.S. sanctions.
 Russia's official reaction has so far been muted.

 In an apparent sign that the rouble's drop has caused concerns for authorities, the finance ministry did not buy any foreign currency for its reserves on Monday, central bank data showed on Wednesday.

 "Macroeconomic indicators suggest the rouble is massively undervalued," Otkritie Brokerage said in a note.

 The market has largely ignored a rise in prices for oil, Russia's main export.
-Brent crude futures rose to $71.34 on Tuesday and hovered at around $71.70 on Wednesday.
+Brent crude futures rose to $71.34 on Tuesday and hovered at around $70.70 on Wednesday.
 The last time oil prices climbed to this level in late March, the rouble traded around 57 against the dollar.